ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - A database - stores the data of the web pages
 - A model - stores the structure of a web page
-- A URL - is the request of a page action
+- A URL - is the request of a page queries
-- A route - is the request handler of a page action
+- A route - is the request handler of a page queries
-- A controller - is a page action
+- A controller - is a page queries
-- A view - is the responce template of a page action
+- A view - is the responce template of a page queries
-- A page display - is the responce of a page action
+- A page display - is the responce of a page queries

 # Automation with Laravel